 - Wash hands with soap and water or alcohol wipes immediately after handling game or cleaning bird feeders.

 - Wash tools and work surfaces used to clean game birds with soap and water, then disinfect with a 10 percent solution of chlorine bleach.

 - Separate raw meat, and anything it touches, from cooked or ready-to-eat foods to avoid contamination.

-Dogs used in wild bird hunting are not considered at risk of acquiring avian flu, since there have been no documented cases of the HPAI H5N1 virus infecting dogs.
-Cats, however, are susceptible to the HPAI H5N1 virus.
+Dogs used in wild bird hunting are not considered at risk of acquiring bird flu, since there have been no documented cases of the virus infecting dogs.
+There have been cases of cats acquiring the Asian H5N1 strain of bird flu in other parts of the world, but no cats have been documented with the currently circulating HPAI strains in North America.
 Dog and cat owners should consult their veterinarian for more information about influenza in pets.

 The Washington Department of Fish and Wildlife (WDFW) has been collaborating for the past several years with the National Wildlife Health Center, the U.S. Fish and Wildlife Service (USFWS) and the U.S. Department of Agriculture (USDA) in a nationwide surveillance effort for early detection of highly pathogenic avian influenza in wild birds.

 WDFW is part of a state network for collection and testing of dead birds.
 Die-offs of wild birds should be reported to WDFW by calling 1-800-606-8768.
 If the bird deaths appear unusual, samples are sent to veterinary laboratories to test for diseases, including bird flu.

 From 2005-2011, WDFW tested over 10,000 wild birds for bird flu viruses.
 Bird flu viruses were found in about 10 percent of all birds tested, but none were associated with any illnesses or mortality.